Tom Johnson (ice hockey): Hockey career

 Johnson later stated "I was classified as a defensive defenceman.
 I stayed back and minded the store.
 With the high powered scoring teams I was with, I just had to get them the puck and let them do the rest," said Johnson, who wore #10 long before Guy Lafleur made it immortal.

 Johnson remained a key veteran following the glory years.
 During the early 1960s, he often formed an effective partnership with young Jacques Laperriere.
 However Johnson's fortunes took a turn for the worse in 1962-63 when he suffered a horrific facial injury that damaged his eye muscles to the point that his career was in jeopardy.
 In a difficult business decision, the Canadiens left him unprotected in the Waiver Draft since it was unclear whether he could fully recover his vision.
 The Boston Bruins then took a chance and claimed him, a decision that would quickly help improve their fortunes, which had hurt them in recent years.

 Throughout his career Johnson was an extremely durable player in his 978 games with Montreal and Boston.
 He finished with 51 goals and 213 assists.
 He likely would have played longer had he not suffered a serious leg injury in the 1964-65 season while playing with Boston.
 When Chicago's Chico Maki's skate slashed a nerve in Johnson's left leg.
 The gash ended Johnson's playing career despite a feverish attempt to comeback by Johnson.
 Johnson, who also suffered two serious eye injuries, was left with a permanent limp.

-In total Johnson won the Stanley Cup as a player Montreal 6 times 1953, 1956, 1957, 1958, 1959 and 1960.
-And played in the NHL all star game 8 times in 1952, 1953, 1956, 1957, 1958, 1959, 1960 and 1963.
+In total, Johnson won the Stanley Cup as a player (1953, 1956, 1957, 1958, 1959, 1960) while being selected to the NHL All-Star Game eight times (1952, 1953, 1956, 1957, 1958, 1959, 1960, 1963).